dbltnk/participant-observer/design-doc.md

     * Food can only be eaten when near a burning fire.
 You cannot eat if too far away from a burning fire.
     * **Wood:** Harvested from trees, works like any other plant resource.
 Used to fuel fires.
 * **Fires:**
-    * Require wood to burn (1 wood per day).
+    * Require wood to burn (1 wood every 6 in-game hours).
-    * Can store a maximum of 2 wood.
+    * Can store a maximum of 10 wood.
-    * Its state (burning, out of wood) should be visible on its sprite.
+    * Start with 7-9 logs randomly when world is generated.
+    * Scale up to 2x size as wood increases from 0 to 10.
+    * Fade out as wood drops below 3, fully invisible at 0.
     * A fire that runs out of wood cannot be rekindled ever.
 * **Sleeping:** At your sleeping bag, you can "sleep," which speeds up time until 08:00, passing within 10 seconds.
 * **Storage Boxes:** All personal and communal storage boxes are available to both the player and all villagers.
 However, villagers prioritize their own box for both storing and retrieving items and will not "rob" the player unless necessary.
 If a villager's personal storage box and the communal box are both full, excess resources will remain in their inventory for consumption if needed.